joeldmyers/python-sandbox-2/README.md

 # python-sandbox-2 #

-This is my own personal comprehensive review of Python, since I have mainly been using Node / JS as of late.
+This is my own personal comprehensive review of Python from the ground up, since I have mainly been using Node / JS as of late, except for various cron scripts (API call refresh etc.)

 ## VS Code Notes ##